UwUSnek/Lumen-Aurora/README.md

 | Python  | 3.8   |
 | Any Linux distribution||

-Older versions could also work, but we didn't test them and we don't know if they can be used safely
+Older versions may work as well, but we haven't tested them and don't know if they can be used safely

 //TODO